 Feel short-changed?
 I never promised succeeding would be easy.

 Jerry says, and I agree, without great writing, nothing else matters in the publishing business.
 Well, unless it’s a book about weird sex in Seattle.
 The rules of math and physics are absolute.
 The rules in life have exceptions.
 You might say, shades of grey.
-But they don’t happen very often – that’s why they’re exceptions; better to go after excellence than luck.
+But the exceptions don’t happen very often – that’s why they’re exceptions; better to go after excellence than luck.
 This is true about all aspects of life, not just writing.

 Don’t get me wrong.
 If somebody were to offer me a million dollars for a random piece of my writing, I probably wouldn’t turn it down.
 I can buy lots of writing lessons with a million dollars, even with taxes taken out.
 But, when I really think about it, I’d like to achieve success the right way.
 My grandsons are watching and they need a role model.
 And that means, I need to learn how to be excellent.

 Next is legitimacy.
 Jerry Jenkins and I disagree on this one.
 Which is okay.
 I’m the student, Jerry is the teacher, but sometimes students need to draw their own conclusions.
 I say legitimacy is an essential ingredient for success.
 Jerry says excellence will carry the day.
 Maybe we’re both right.
 Maybe one leads to the other.

 Here’s a quick story from 1995 when I was starting up my first independent IT consulting business.
 A customer with headquarters in Chicago and a major site in Minneapolis was in trouble after key IT people left, and needed specialized expertise I possessed to keep operating.
 The sales rep from DEC, my former employer and the customer’s IT vendor, called me and asked me to contact this customer and offer my services.

 I called and introduced myself, but before I could finish two sentences, they shut me down and said I needed to talk to the HR Department.
 Story of my life.